Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Related Work

 \subsection{Continual Learning}

 Continual learning studies incremental acquisition without catastrophic forgetting.
-Typical strategies include model expansion \cite{zhou2022model, dong2024ceat}, knowledge distillation \cite{li2017learning}, and parameter regularization \cite{kirkpatrick2017overcoming}.
+Typical strategies include model expansion \cite{zhou2022model, dong2025CEAT}, knowledge distillation \cite{li2017learning}, and parameter regularization \cite{kirkpatrick2017overcoming,cheng2025achieving}.
 These solutions are generally developed for training-from-scratch small backbones, while recent work begins to incrementally inject knowledge into pretrained models.
-Representative directions include task-deconflicted prompt structures \cite{wang2022learning, smith2023coda}, adapter-based designs \cite{zhou2024expandable, yu2024boosting}, and lora-based continual learning \cite{liang2024inflora}.
+Representative directions include task-deconflicted prompt structures \cite{wang2022learning, smith2023coda}, adapter-based designs \cite{zhou2024expandable, yu2024boosting}, and LoRA-based continual learning \cite{liang2024inflora}.

-Due to the dual-tower cross-modal alignment structure of VLMs and the fact that textual concepts can fully specify visual targets, continual learning on VLMs has become increasingly popular in recent years.
+Due to the dual-tower cross-modal alignment structure of VLMs and the fact that textual concepts can provide semantically explicit class anchors, continual learning on VLMs has become increasingly popular in recent years.
 The key challenge lies in preserving the inherent cross-modal semantic geometry of VLMs as well as the alignment structure learned from previous tasks.
 A common direction is to introduce parameter-efficient task components, including learnable prompts \cite{wang2022learning, gao2024consistent} and adapters \cite{ zhou2025revisiting, yu2024boosting}.
-Beyond these adaptation method, methods exploiting textual priors (e.g., attribute/semantic structures) have shown effectiveness for exemplar-free class-incremental continual learning \cite{zhang2024continual, zhou2025external, hu2025hierarchical}.
+Beyond these adaptation methods, approaches exploiting textual priors (e.g., attribute/semantic structures) have shown effectiveness for exemplar-free class-incremental continual learning \cite{zhang2024continual, zhou2025external, hu2025hierarchical}.
 However, they typically require an external language expert (e.g., GPT-4) to obtain additional vision-related textual semantic information.
 Another line updates VLM parameters selectively to reduce generic knowledge loss \cite{zhang2024overcoming}.